Marriage and homeschool

 That responsibility is even more difficult to manage when you’re not directly in charge of the decision-making.
-The parent earning the income who is not home to see you agonizing over websites, poring through borrowed materials from friends, and listening to your conversations at the park, may have a truncated view of how much education is happening in your home.
-If you have a relaxed learning style with your kids and the spouse is a Type A “show me the results” kind of partner, tension over what is the right way to home educate is likely.
+A parent who is not home to see you agonizing over websites, poring through borrowed materials from friends, and listening to your conversations at the park, may have a truncated view of how much education is happening in your home.
+If you have a relaxed learning style with your kids and your partner is a Type A “show me the results” kind of person, tension over what is the right way to home educate is likely.

 Problems arise when one person has the responsibility

 That’s when homeschooling becomes a battleground in a marriage.
 (Pssst.
 It’s usually not the only battleground in the marriage, either.)